Providing exceptional dental care in an environment of extraordinary service.

 Are you in my dental insurance network?

-Dr. Ron Crabtree is a preferred provider or “in network” with one insurance carrier.
-If your dental plan is not part of this network you can still utilize our services.
-Approximately 90% of our insured patients visit us “out of network.”
+100% of our insured patients visit us “out of network.”
 They do so because they value the quality of services we provide.
 Do not let the fact that your insurance carrier is “out of network” keep you from enjoying the standard of care you expect.
 Most dental plans allow you to seek dental care outside of their network and unlike medical insurance plans often may not significantly reduce your benefit level for doing so.
 When you call to make your first appointment we can research your insurance and educate you as to how your insurance benefit can be very valuable at our dental office.

 So, I should come to Crabtree Dental even if my dental insurance is out-of-network?

 Yes!
 As mentioned above, most dental plans will allow you to seek dental care outside of their network.
 Many either do not penalize you for doing so or exact a penalty such as a 10% benefit reduction to do so.
 We find that patients would much rather pay a little more than continue care within a network that they cannot find a dental provider with which they are satisfied.
 Patients want to receive quality services from caring professionals in a comfortable environment, and many neglect dental care because they are dissatisfied with their “in-network” provider.
 Rather than go “in network” they stay home, only to find they would have been better off paying a little more by visiting the practice of their choice.